odelaneau/shapeit5/docs/docs/tutorials/ukb_wes.md

 {: .no_toc }

 {: .warning }
-Website under construction: content not available yet!
+Website under construction: better version to come soon!

 ## Table of contents
 {: .no_toc .text-delta }